MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 )
   - [OrganizationLogoOverlayOnAppIconEnabled]

-  Admins will need to have 'company branding' assets configured in the Microsoft Entra admin center for branding assets to be applied to this feature.
+  Admins will need to have "company branding" assets configured in the Microsoft Entra admin center for branding assets to be applied to this feature.

   For more information, see [Microsoft Edge for Business](/deployedge/microsoft-edge-for-business) and [Add company branding to your organization's sign-in page](/entra/fundamentals/how-to-customize-branding).